-We record all incidents of bullying and these are discussed with SLT.
+We record all incidents of bullying and these are discussed at SLT meetings.
+It is the head teacher's responsibility to ensure that this is done.

 Responding to Bullying - Children who exhibit bullying behaviour

 If bullying does occur, all child/ children exhibiting such behaviour will be made aware that bullying will not be tolerated.